 Our customers have had varied results with this tactic, and it is not something we recommend.

-Another, slightly better solution for adding resistance to the circuit is to buy a "load resistor," or a "dummy load."
-Without going into painstaking detail, a load resistor essentially serves the same purpose as the incandescent bulb in the solution described above – it simulates an electrical load, drawing sufficient current to the dimmer switch.
+Another slightly better solution for adding resistance to the circuit is to buy a "load resistor," or a "dummy load".
+A load resistor essentially serves the same purpose as the incandescent bulb in the solution described above – it simulates an electrical load, drawing sufficient current to the dimmer switch.

 Between adding an incandescent bulb to the circuit and using a load resistor, the resistor is probably the preferred solution, as it's likely to require less maintenance long-term.